Updated on

 You can add vibrant fonts and brand-specific images and modify the document structure to make your e-POD notification unique by using Track-POD's Proof of Delivery custom template with an HTML editor.

-USPS’s proof of delivery note has all the essential information: tracking number, order status and date, delivery time, contact information for the recipient, and the weight of the shipment.
+The first proof of delivery example includes the USPS’s POD note.
+It has all the essential information: tracking number, order status and date, delivery time, contact information for the recipient, and the weight of the shipment.

 The recipient's signature and handwritten address are added as delivery evidence.